geotrev/core-flux/README.md

 This function adds a subscription to the store.

-Here's an example of adding a class subscriber with paths to the data in the state object.
+Let's try adding a class subscriber with paths to some data in the state object.
+In this example, our class instance will expect values from state to be sent to the instance any time there is a state update.

 ```js
 import { subscribe } from "./foo-store"